Dayan-Zhanchi/aoc/README.md

 For more elaborate thoughts and high-level explanations of my solutions you can find it in [days](days) folder.
 For a dumb aoc folder, I'm being overly verbose with explaining things and providing instructions here, but it's mostly for myself in case I ever go back to it.

-## Background
+## Final thoughts
 I've never really tried aoc before.
 I remember back in 2018-2019 I only ever did a few problems before flat out giving up.
-This year I wanted to commit to it and see it through, and although there were some painful moments, such as day 17 where I couldn't get my Dijkstra to work no matter what I did, or solving the DP problem on day 12, or solving the equation system in day 24 part 2, I'm glad I stuck with it and finished at the end.
+This year I wanted to commit to it and see it through, and although there were some painful moments, such as day 17 where I couldn't get my Dijkstra to work no matter what I did, or solving the DP problem on day 12, or solving the equation system in day 24 part 2, I'm glad I stuck with it and finished it at the end.
 After all, aoc is what you make it to be, and I guess I wanted to see what I was capable of and hopefully learn something in the process.
 Now I know I suck at DP and the more mathy problems, so that's probably something I'll have to work on in the future.